Sudhss/Netflix-clone/README.md

 2. **Open** `index.html` in your web browser
 3. **Enjoy** your Netflix clone!

-No build process, no dependencies, no setup required - just pure HTML and CSS!
+No build process, no dependencies, no setup required - just pure HTML and CSS

 ## Project Structure